EchoEllet/mc-safe-resources-gradle/README.md

 > [!TIP]
 > When updating any resource file, run the game (`./gradlew runClient`) or any Gradle task that compiles the code,
-> which causes this plugin to update the generated objects, so you can reference the updated objects.
+> which causes this plugin to update the generated object, so you can reference the updated keys.